status-im/help.status.im/docs/style-guide/style-conventions.md

 - Use icons in procedural steps to guide the user's actions.
 - Don't overuse icons.
 A document with many icons is harder to follow and scan.
-- If the UI element has a label, write the UI element's label and don't use the icon.
+- Write the icon first, and then the icon's label.
+If the icon doesn't show a label in the UI, use the icon's name (or any other name that represents the icon's function) and add this to the [Products and user interface](#product-and-user-interface-names) list.
 - Use the Status icons on the `/override/.icons/status` folder in the GitHub [user documentation repository :octicons-tab-external-16:][status-github-user-doc-repo]{:target="_blank"}.
-- To reference these icons anywhere on the Markdown file, use the `:icon-name:` notation right after the icon's name.
+- To reference these icons anywhere on the Markdown file, use the `:icon-name:` notation right before the icon's name.
 For example, the Status wallet icon under the `.icons` directory is `status-wallet.svg`; to show this icon in a sentence, use:

     ```text
-    Tap Wallet :status-wallet: and save your settings.
+    Tap :status-wallet: Wallet and save your settings.
     ```

 ## Modal verbs